jentery/466/index.md

 * Directly engage the relationships between audio, narrative, and questions of representation (audio, but for whom, by whom, how, to what effects, and under what assumptions).
 * Through your own audio composition, experiment with concepts (e.g., audiovisual litany, acousmatic sound, silence, noise, audiovisual dissonance, and semantic listening) we’ve discussed during class meetings.
 * Develop an audio piece that critically corresponds with visuals and visual culture.
-Interrogate the role of voice in sound, film, and cultural studies through a combination of knowing and doing.
+* Interrogate the role of voice in sound, film, and cultural studies through a combination of knowing and doing.
-Gain additional experience in critical/deep listening, sound recording, and editing audio.
+* Gain additional experience in critica or deep listening, sound recording, and editing audio.

 ## Constraints